Abdul Quadir

 Abdul Quadir (1 June 1906 – 19 December 1984) was a Bangladeshi poet, essayist, and journalist.
-He was the recipient of Bangla Academy Literary Award in 1963 and Ekushey Padak in 1976.
+He was the recipient of the Bangla Academy Literary Award in 1963 and the Ekushey Padak in 1976.

 Early life and education

 Abdul Quadir was born in the village of Araisidha in Comilla District to Afsaruddin (d.
 1973), a jute businessman.
 Abdul Quadir's mother died of cholera when he was 2 years old.
-He first studied at Bazar Chartola Madrasa, which was moved to Araisidha in 1932 and later named as Araisidha Kamil Madrasa.
+He first studied at Bazar Chartola Madrasa, which was moved to Araisidha in 1932 and later named Araisidha Kamil Madrasa.
 He passed the matriculation from Annada Model High School in Brahmanbaria in 1923.
 In 1925, he passed the ISc from Dhaka Intermediate College.
 He then enrolled at the University of Dhaka.

 Career

 Abdul Quadir published and edited the monthly Jayati during 1930–1933.
-He served in various posts at the Saptahik Nabashakti (1934), Jugantar (1938), Dainik Nabajug (1941), Banglar Katha, weekly Mohammadi (1946) and weekly Paigam (1947-52).
+He served in various posts at the Saptahik Nabashakti (1934), Jugantar (1938), Dainik Nabajug (1941), Banglar Katha, weekly Mohammadi (1946), and weekly Paigam (1947–52).
 He returned to Dhaka in 1952.
-From 1964 to 1970, he was publication officer of the Central Bengali Development Board.
+From 1964 to 1970, he was the publication officer of the Central Bengali Development Board.